nakedblast/exam/README.md

 A string, paseed to the DB to establish comunication

 13. **IDENTITY & SEED** *=> 5 points*
-It is used to initialize the field with a specific value
+It is used to initialize the field with a specific base value
 14. **Abstract class** *=> 5 points*
 It is a class, does not reqier definition of propertis, but can not be initialized
 15. **Export keyword in nodejs code** *=> 4 points*